08.01.2025

 Financial institutions operating in multiple countries or regions, decide which payments to examine depending on the regulatory context and their risk appetite.
 Relevant factors here include the type of payment (domestic vs. international), unusual patterns (e.g. pass-through transactions), transaction value and the payment’s origin/destination (e.g. country/region, recipient type).

-How are Banks Preparing for the Instant Payment Obligation?
+How are Banks Handling the Instant Payment Obligation?

-Banks having rolled out instant payment projects to a greater extent report needing a lead time of around half a year for analyses, bringing various areas on board and clarifying IT infrastructure.
+Banks having rolled out instant payment projects report needing a lead time of around half a year for analyses, bringing various areas on board and clarifying IT infrastructure.

 Questions like these are quite likely to come up along the way: